 Web Services based on the message-exchange paradigm are not fully compliant with core paradigms of the Web itself.
 Instead of publishing the information based on a global and persistent URI, Web services establish stateful conversations based on the hidden content of messages.
-Besides being in contradiction with the basic design principles of the Web and the REST architecture [Fielding, 2000], the negative effect of such distributed applications that communicate via message exchange is that they require a strong coupling in terms of reference and time.
+Besides being in contradiction with the basic design principles of the Web and the REST architecture [Fielding, 2000], the negative effect of distributed applications communicating via message exchange is that they require a strong coupling in terms of reference and time.
 This means that traditional Web Services require that the sender and receiver of data:

-- (1) maintain a connection at the very same time
+- ✓ Maintain a connection at the very same time

-- (2) know each other, and
+- ✓ Know each other, and

-- (3) share a common data representation.
+- ✓ Share a common data representation.